A-I-nstein/rust_RP2350/p4_tmp_hum/readme.md

 # Temperature and Humidity

-This program uses the DHT11 to measure the temperature and relative humidity.
+This program uses the DHT11 sensor module to measure the temperature and relative humidity.